nwstephens/triton-xgboost/README.md

 ## Docker network

-Create a docker network for the containers to communicate with each other, and a shared volume that will be used by the [model repository](https://github.com/triton-inference-server/server/blob/main/docs/model_repository.md).
+Create a shared volume that will be used by the [model repository](https://github.com/triton-inference-server/server/blob/main/docs/model_repository.md).

 ```
-sudo docker network create tritonnet
 sudo docker volume create volume1
 ```